Cuthbert Hilton Golding-Bird

-Cuthbert Hilton Golding-Bird (1848–1939) was an English surgeon at Guy's Hospital, fellow of the Royal College of Surgeons, and lecturer to medical students.
+Cuthbert Hilton Golding-Bird (7 July 1848–16 March 1939) was an English surgeon at Guy's Hospital, fellow of the Royal College of Surgeons, and lecturer to medical students.
 He was skilled in histology, invented a dilator for use in tracheotomies, and pioneered a new gastroenterological surgical procedure.

-Outside of medicine, Golding-Bird was known as a collector of clocks and publisher of books on local archaeology.
+Outside of medicine, Golding-Bird was known as a collector of clocks.
+He also published books on local archaeology.

 Early life, education, and family

 Golding-Bird was born in Pentonville, London on 7 July 1848.
 He was the fourth child of Golding Bird, a Fellow of the Royal College of Physicians and pioneer of electrotherapy.
 Golding-Bird's mother, Mary, instituted the Golding Bird Gold Medal and Scholarship for sanitary science (later renamed for bacteriology).
 He attended Tonbridge School 1856–1862 and then King's College London.
 He obtained a BA at the University of London in 1867.

 In 1870, Golding-Bird married Florence Marion, daughter of another surgeon, John Baber.
 Florence died in 1919.
 The couple had no children.
-Golding-Bird died of angina with asthma on 6 March 1939 at Pitfield, near Meopham, Kent.
+Golding-Bird died of angina with asthma on 6 March 1939 at Pitfield, near Meopham, Kent, aged 90.